 Bags with suspension systems are also more protective.
 Essentially, the laptop sits in the main compartment with the sleeve suspended above the ground.
 The Mystery Ranch Urban Assault 21 has this feature, which adds protection from setting the bag down too hard.

 In the end, none of these backpacks do a perfect job of protecting a laptop.
 Regardless of which bag you use, the best protection is a keen awareness of how you move with your pack on and how you set it down.
-Although there are refinements we would like to see, we deem the Thule Pack n' Pedal to be the most protective of weather and other impacts.

 Another critical aspect of any backpack is how comfortable it is to carry.
 After all, if you can't stand to put the bag on your back for more than a few minutes, how effective will it be for carrying things all over town — or the world?
 To test comfort, we wanted to make sure that we mimicked real-life conditions.
 We loaded these bags up with our around-town necessities and carried them everywhere we went.
 We also wore them with much lighter loads to see how each felt without a laptop or much else.
 Testers and friends of different shapes, sizes, and genders donned each model to determine how they fit and how comfortable each is for everyday wear.